 WHO WILL FOLLOW THIS NOTICE

 This Notice describes privacy practices of St. Francis Hospice, St. Francis Home Health, St. Francis Palliative Care.
-Health Services for Senior Citizens, and Lifeline which are affiliated programs of the St. Francis Healthcare System of Hawaii (SFHS) programs.
+Health Services for Senior Citizens, and Lifeline which are affiliated programs of the St. Francis Healthcare System of Hawaii (SFHS).
 This Notice applies to all SFHS associates (includes all employees, temporary agency personnel, contracted services personnel, volunteers, students, trainees, and independent contractors) who provide services to SFHS or its subsidiaries, at all service sites for these programs.

 PROTECTING YOUR PRIVACY

 We understand that your health information is personal.
 We pledge to protect the privacy of your health information.